AusRegistry/ari-toolkit/readme.md

 The following environment specifics are required:

-#### Java 6
+#### Java Support

-The Toolkit has been developed against the standard Java 6 API, and has no runtime dependencies on external libraries.
+The Toolkit has been developed against the standard Java API, and has no runtime dependencies on external libraries.

+Since version 3.7.6 the toolkit no longer support Java SE 6.
+Only Java SE 7 and above are supported.

 #### UTF-8 Encoding